EmanueleSc/ZeroMT/Proof System Implementation/README.md

 // Random Number Generator
 let mut rng = ark_std::rand::thread_rng();
-// Cryptocurrency amounts to be transferred (increased by one) let mut m: usize = 16;
+// Number of cryptocurrency amounts to be transferred (increased by one) let mut m: usize = 16;
 // Dimension in bit of the range proof let mut n: usize = 16;